Markets

 Mentioned in this article

-Shares of Intuitive Machines experienced a significant rally early Monday, climbing approximately 13% to reach $19.75 by mid-morning.
-Trading volume was exceptionally heavy, surpassing 44 million shares shortly after the market opened.
+Shares of Intuitive Machines (LUNR) experienced a significant rally during Monday's trading session, climbing approximately 13% to reach $19.75 by mid-morning Eastern Time.
+Trading volume was exceptionally heavy, surpassing 44 million shares in the early hours, indicating heightened investor interest and activity around the stock.

 Related Articles